Cooking Time

 Turn out dough onto a lightly floured surface and roll to 1/2” thickness.
 Using a 3 ½” round cutter dipped in flour, cut donuts without twisting.
 Place donuts on a parchment lined baking sheet and allow the donuts to rest for 10 to 15 minutes.

-Preheat oil to 360°F in a large heavy bottom pot or deep fryer.
 Gently drop donuts 3-4 at a time, into hot oil and fry each side for approximately 2 minutes or until golden.
 Remove donuts to a paper towel lined baking sheet and allow to cool.

 Coconut Cream Filling

-When milk is simmering remove from heat and pour approx. ¾ cup of warm milk into sugar mixture and whisk to combine, this will temper the eggs.
+When milk is simmering remove from heat and pour approximately ¾ cup of warm milk into sugar mixture and whisk to combine, this will temper the eggs.
 Add egg mixture back into saucepan with remaining milk and return to heat.
 Cook the coconut cream over medium heat, whisking, until thickened to coat the back of a spoon.
 Remove from heat.
-Transfer mixture to a heat-proof bowl and cover the surface with parchment paper to avoid a skin forming on the filling.
-When the bowl is cool to the touch, cover with plastic wrap and refrigerate until ready to use.

 Glaze